syssam/wp-calypso/docs/accessibility.md

 * [WebAIM](http://webaim.org/): WebAIM has provided comprehensive web accessibility solutions since 1999, and is one of the leading providers of web accessibility expertise internationally.
 WebAIM is a non-profit organization within the [Center for Persons with Disabilities](http://www.cpd.usu.edu/) at [Utah State University](http://www.usu.edu/).
 The site brings together a huge collection of information about web accessibility.
 Most of it is up to date and evergreen enough to help you.
 The [organization's blog](http://webaim.org/blog/) tackles many modern-day, evolving topics related to web accessibility.
 * [W3C’s Web Accessibility Initiative](http://www.w3.org/WAI/): The World Wide Web Consortium's Web Accessibility Initiative provides strategies, guidelines and resources to make the Web accessible to people with disabilities.
-* [A11y Buzz](http://www.a11ybuzz.com/): Several web folks in the accessibility community launched this site in January 2012.
-It's a collection of accessibility resources that are triaged and reviewed by experts before they're posted.
 * [The Six Simplest Accessibility Tests Anyone Can Do](http://www.karlgroves.com/2013/09/05/the-6-simplest-web-accessibility-tests-anyone-can-do/): A handful of simple things you can do to think about and implement accessibility with little effort as you work on projects.
 * [Why Keyboard Accessibility Isn’t the Same Thing as Screen Reader Accessibility](https://www.ssbbartgroup.com/blog/why-keyboard-accessibility-isnt-the-same-thing-as-screen-reader-accessibility/): This blog post explains the three critical aspects of accessibility for interactive web technologies: Keyboard Accessibility, Screen Reader Accessibility and Cognitive Accessibility, and the differences between each.
-* [Teaching Accessibility Core Rules](http://www.deque.com/pragmatica11y-teaching-accessibility-core-rules): This post breaks down accessibility principles to their core, making them even easier to think about during projects.
 * Presentation: [Explorations in the Virtual DOM: How React.js Impacts Accessibility](https://marcysutton.github.io/react-a11y-presentation/)
 * [Inclusive Design Fundamentals](https://isner.github.io/inclusive-design-fundamentals/), especially the [disability types](https://isner.github.io/inclusive-design-fundamentals/handouts/disability-types.html) to learn about how different disabilities affect how people use technology.